-The Alcoholic Beverage Tax Bond, commonly referred to as the Alcohol Tax Bond, is a requirement for alcoholic beverage wholesalers and importers that must be filed with the North Carolina Department of Revenue (NCDOR).
+The Alcoholic Beverage Surety Bond, commonly referred to as the Alcohol Tax Bond, is a requirement for alcoholic beverage wholesalers and importers that must be filed with the North Carolina Department of Revenue (NCDOR).
+Distilleries may also be required to furnish a bond.
 The surety bond is held as protection for the NCDOR against missed payments or taxes.

 Applying for an Alcohol Tax Bond can be done quickly with Jet’s step-by-step application.

-The Alcohol Tax Bond must be completed by you and Jet before it can be submitted to the NCDOR.
-All signatures, seals, and any corporate letterheads holding additional information are required for the bond to be considered “completed”.
+The North Carolina Alcoholic Beverage Surety Bond, form B-C-790, must be completed with the information listed here.
 After you purchase the bond, Jet fills out all the information and sends the bond to your address of preference to complete and add any necessary attachments.

 Once the bond has been fully completed, the original bond and any attachments must be sent to: